YilinGao/StanfordCS224n-Notes/lecture2-word2vec.md

 u_x = (W_context)'*w_x(d-by-1, the transpose of the context weight matrix times the input matrix of the context word).
 Same as for v_c, the d elements in the vector represent the weights for the context word on d features.
 For the softmax formula, we need the weight vector for all V context words, while the special one is u_o.

-Then we can plug in v_c and u_x's into the softmax formula, and get a V-by-1 vector with each float element as exp(u_o'v_c)/sum(u_x'v_c).
+Then we can plug v_c and u_x's into the softmax formula, and get a V-by-1 vector with each float element as exp(u_o'v_c)/sum(u_x'v_c).
 For different context words with the same center word, the large nominators are all same.

 For different center words, we need to move the window from the index 1 to index V to switch the center word, and do the same things for each center word.